-Here is my pink tourmaline pendant that I made myself.
+Here is my pink tourmaline pendant that I made for myself.
 Hanging off thousands of carats of rough tourmaline straight from the ground.
 Brazilian tourmaline, watermelon tourmaline and congo tourmaline.

 I took my pendant all over Jaipur to search for this stunning material so I could make a limited edition collection pendant.

-I searched high and low in gem factories across Jaipur, surrounded by random Indian men - thinking "is this a good or bad idea?" but my shear determination surpassed my madness in trying to find it.
+I searched high and low in gem factories across Jaipur, surrounded by random Indian men - thinking "is this a good or bad idea?" but my sheer determination surpassed my madness in trying to find it.

 I had this material cut, sized, sampled - and still nothing was right.
 Tears!
-That’s when I realised, the piece of pink tourmaline I bought for myself truly was a one off and I was lucky to find her.
+That’s when I realised, the piece of pink tourmaline I bought for myself truly was a one-off and I was lucky to find her.